Sinevia/laravel-cms/README.md

 # Laravel CMS

-A "plug-and-play" CMS for Laravel
+A "plug-and-play" content managing system (CMS) for Laravel